planetfederal/qgis-plugin-repos/cloud-foundry-repo/README.md

-# Cloud-Foundry QGIS Plugins Experimental Repository
+# Cloud-Foundry QGIS Plugins Repository

-This is an experimental repository that works on Cloud-Foundry, with the following stack:
+This is a QGIS Plugin repository that works on Cloud-Foundry, with the following stack:

 * redis
 * Python Flask

 There are two different applications: admin panel and server.

-FIXME: there is some code duplication in the two directories, unfortunately CF do not support symlinks.

 ## Plugin admin panel